ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![a2ensite projectlamp](./images/14.%20a2ensite%20projectlamp.png)

-* You might want to disbale the default website that comes with apache.
+* You might want to disable the default website that comes with apache.
 This is required if you're not using a custom domain name because in this case apache's default configuration would overwrite your virtual host.
 To disable apache's default website, use the *a2dissite* command.

 ```bash
 sudo a2dissite 000-default